frederickf/bqpjs/examples/README.md

 # Examples

-The files in this directory offer some command line scripts that act as examples of how to use Boolean Query Parser JS.
+This directory contains command line script showing how to use Boolean Query Parser JS.

 ## Generate test data
-Before you can use the example files you must generate some sample data using data-gen.js.
+Before you can use the example files you must generate some data using data-gen.js.

 ```
 $ node data-gen.js